Dragon2fly/logger_tt/README.md

    see the difference while clicking the `stop` button for yourself.

 ### 12. Telegram Handler:
-   This handler enables you to send log message directly to telegram users or groups.
+   This handler enables you to send log messages directly to telegram users or groups.
    For telegram groups, you can specify a certain `topic` to send to, too.
-   This handler uses web api, so there is no third party dependency.
+   This handler uses web API, so there is no third-party dependency.

    To set up this handler, you need the following information:
      * Your bot `token`: if you don't have one, create a new bot with https://t.me/botfather.
      * Destination `unique_id`: a `chat_id` (user id or group id) and optionally `message_thread_id`of a topic in that group.
-You can chat to or add @RawDataBot to your group to get these ids.
+You can chat with or add @RawDataBot to your group to get these ids.
      * Log level to be sent: above a level or only a specific level.